Corporate Tax Guide for Singapore

 Territorial tax policy

-In Singapore, you can territorial tax policy which means that the corporate tax is only levied on that part of the income which has been generated in Singapore or has been received in Singapore.
+In Singapore, there is a territorial tax policy which means that corporate tax is only levied on that part of the income which has been generated in Singapore or has been received in Singapore.
 It is great for those doing foreign investments in Singapore.

 Single-tier system of tax

 IRAS implements a single-tier tax system in Singapore.
 Under the single-tier tax system, the amount of tax which is paid by a company on the chargeable portion of its income is regarded as the final amount of tax.
 Also, the dividends which are received by the shareholders are not a part of the tax system.
 So, any company which is doing business in Singapore as a foreign company needs to pay the tax only on its chargeable income.
-For more details, you can consult a tax filing agent.
-The rate of tax for chargeable income is only 17%.
-All the companies are charged on the basis of the tax rate, be it a local company or a foreign one.
-There is no type of withholding tax with the royalties and interests paid to the foreigners come under the tax rate of 15%.
+For more details, you can consult a tax filing agent such as Sprout.

-- The company must be a tax resident in Singapore for that particular year.
+- The company must be a tax resident in Singapore for that YA;

-- The company cannot have more than 20 shareholders in the basis period.
+- The company cannot have more than 20 shareholders in the basis period where:

 Partial exemption of tax